The Ninth Command

 The following sins would have been forbidden by this command:

-1. Giving false testimony in a course case;
+1. Giving false testimony in a court case or perjury;

 2. giving true testimony but exaggerating it or concealing some of it;